SteelCompendium/data-md-dse/Bestiary/Demon Torlas.md

   t1: Slide 1
   t2: Slide 2
   t3: Slide 3
+  effects:
+  - name: Effect
-  effect: 'The area turns into a morass of spongy flesh before the targets are force
+    effect: 'The area turns into a morass of spongy flesh before the targets are force moved.
-    moved.
 Until the start of the torlas’s next turn, the area is [[Difficult Terrain|difficult terrain]], and each creature who moves within the area takes 1 damage for each square moved. '
 - name: Grasping Tendons
   type: Maneuver
   keywords: